 After all of the edge repairs are done, the board will need a complete tune, including a hot wax.
 I’ve written another article on basic snowboard maintenance which includes how to tune and wax your snowboard.
 Check that one out if you need more help.

 So, what did you think?
 Do you feel prepared to do an edge repair on your own snowboard, or did you decide to take it to a repair shop?
 Did you start a repair and run into some problems halfway through?
 If you have any comments, questions, concerns, or confessions I would love to hear them.
-You can click on the my expert profile and live chat with me directly!
+You can click on my expert profile and live chat with me directly!
 If you want to find the perfect board to help you hit the slopes, reach out to a Snowboard expert here on Curated for free, personalized advice and recommendations.